Dwabzy/jwt-authentication/README.md

 ```sh
 node app.js
 ```
-5. The app should open up in localhost in the specified port, default is 5000
+5. The app should open up in localhost in the specified port, default is 5000.
+Changing it will cause problems as the requests are sent to port 5000 in the react app.

 ## Working